Galaxias oliros: Description

 Similar to other members of the species complex with a long tubular body, commonly 75-90 mm to a maximum recorded of 133 mm, moderately deep and laterally compressed behind the pelvic fins.
 Upper surface evenly arched from the nape to the beginning of the tail fin, the belly follows a similar profile but less pronounced.
 Caudal peduncle is relatively shallow and strongly laterally compressed.
 Head medium sized, noticeably wider than deep and slightly to moderately wedge-shaped when viewed from the side.
 Eyes relatively large and set high on the head.
 Mouth positioned at the end of the snout, medium sized with a shorter lower jaw.

 Fins fleshy at the base, less so in paired fins.
 Anal fin has a long base whereas the dorsal fin base is short.
 Fins rounded, dorsal fin medium length, anal fin about 10-20 percent longer than the dorsal fin.
-Leading edge of the anal fin usually at a position about half way along the dorsal fin base.
-Pelvic fins medium sized, and positioned low at about the mid point of the body with the anal fin positioned half way between the pelvic fins and the tail.
+Leading edge of the anal fin usually at a position about halfway along the dorsal fin base.
+Pelvic fins medium sized and positioned low at about the midpoint of the body with the anal fin positioned halfway between the pelvic fins and the tail.
 Pectoral fins medium sized, rounded to paddle shaped, positioned low on the body with the upper edge even with or slightly higher than the rear end of the mouth.
 Tail fin is moderately long, weakly forked and usually longer than the caudal peduncle.
 Flanges medium height and length and quite well developed on the caudal peduncle, often extending as far forward as the rear of the anal fin.

-Galaxias oliruos is mainly olive to grey-brown over the back and sides extending over the head and snout, fading to cream or white to silvery below the lateral line and silvery on the belly.
+Galaxias oliruos is mainly olive to grey brown over the back and sides extending over the head and snout, fading to cream or white to silvery below the lateral line and silvery on the belly.
 The base colour is overlaid with a pattern of small to medium sized dark irregularly shaped blotches with many joining up to form uneven vertical bands.
 These markings are more closely spaced over the upper surface including the nape but are not present on the head and snout and sometimes are very faint.
 Sometimes a medium thick row of copper to gold spots extends over the upper surface from the nape to the dorsal fin and occasionally there may be a slight scattering of small gold flecks over the head and snout.
 The gill covers are translucent with a large gold to silver or turquoise patch.
 Fins light grey to olive and translucent.